kobolabs/epub-spec/README.md

 2. Desktop — the Kobo desktop app for PC and Apple Computers
 3. Android — all Android devices running the Kobo app including all Kobo Arc versions
 4. iOS — iPad, iPhone and iPod Touch
-5. Windows 8 — all tablets, smartphones and computers running Windows 8.
+5. Windows — all tablets, smartphones and computers running Windows apps.

 ### Current Kobo Devices